fbpx

 There are two ways to get a background report on yourself:

-• You can hire a background checking firm to create a report for you: Use only Fair Credit Reporting Act (FCRA)-compliant companies that are accredited by the National Association of Professional Background Screeners (NAPBS).
+• You can hire a background-checking firm to create a report for you: Use only Fair Credit Reporting Act (FCRA)-compliant companies that are accredited by the National Association of Professional Background Screeners (NAPBS).
 Some firms that meet these standards include GoodHire, Justifacts, and Checkr.
 The cost of a background report varies widely depending on how many records you want to search.
-However, a basic criminal search (including a Social Security Number trace, a national criminal database search, and a sex offender list), starts at around $30, and turnaround times can be as short as 24 hours to as long as a few weeks.
+However, a basic background check and criminal search (including a Social Security Number trace, a national criminal database search, and a sex offender list), starts at around $30, and turnaround times can be as short as 24 hours to as long as a few weeks.

 If you decide to create your own report, you will need to do the following: